TITLE 77: PUBLIC HEALTH

 Behavior Modification – treatment to be used to establish or change behavior patterns.

-Certification for Title XVIII and XIX – the issuance of a document by the Department to the Department of Health and Human Services or the Department of Healthcare and Family Services verifying compliance with applicable statutory or regulatory requirements for the purposes of participation as a provider of care and service in a specific Federal or State health program.
+Certification for Title XVIII and XIX – the issuance of a document by the Department to the U.S. Department of Health and Human Services or the Department of Healthcare and Family Services verifying compliance with applicable statutory or regulatory requirements for the purposes of participation as a provider of care and service in a specific Federal or State health program.

 Charge Nurse – a registered professional nurse or a licensed practical nurse in charge of the nursing activities for a specific unit or floor during a tour of duty.